 - Drowning at The Tidal Wave Pool – July 19, 1987: Gregory Grandchamps, 18-year-old

-After reading about these rides and attraction, you will probably wonder who designed them?
-The answer, anybody, and everybody.
-The reason these rides were so insane and mostly unsafe was that wasn’t designed by people with engineering or ride design experience.
+While reading about these dangerous Action Park rides and attractions, you were probably wondering who designed them?
+The answer: anybody and everybody.
+The reason many Action Park rides were so insane and unsafe, was they weren’t designed by people with engineering or theme park ride experience.
+It’s no wonder why there were so many action park deaths and injuries.
 Even the park’s custodian designed one of the rides.
-Can you guess which one?

 The Legacy Of The World’s Most Dangerous Amusement Park